top of page

 Does it hurt?

+As with many intramuscular injections you’ll likely feel a sharp scratch.
 Your arm may feel heavy, itchy or slightly bruised at the injection site but these side effects generally pass quickly.

 Are you a registered nurse?